Senths02/portfolio/src/content/watch-party-data.md

 <br>

-However, limiting contact saving to the waiting area (and persistent modal), created time restrictions.
+However, all the options so far had time restrictions.

-To make contact saving more flexible, I looked at adapting the media player.
+To create some flexibility, I looked at adapting the media player.
 <br>

 #### Adapting the media player
 >By adding contact saving functionality to the media player, users could save each other as a contact any time during the watch party.

-An existing panel in the streaming area had a list of the watch party participants.
-The contact saving functionality fit well in this context, was unobtrusive, and allowed for more flexibility.
 <br>

 ![Media player with contact saving](images/watch-party-data/invitee_contact_panel.png)